 Before we get into details, heed this warning:

 This button can be used to tell Loop to begin to drive your BG toward a level that you would like to be at mealtime.
 It doesn’t replace pre-bolusing for food, but it can help you begin to move your BG in the right direction for up to an hour before meal time.
 You’ll select that desired pre-meal range in your Settings.
 When you want to use this feature, simply push the Pre-Meal button to start the process.
 If you have not entered a pre-meal range during set up, this button is inactive (it will appear as gray on your Loop toolbar).
 Some people prefer not to use the Pre-Meal function because tapping on pre-meal will cancel any overrides you may have set.
 If you think you might not want to use this feature, then never enter a value for it in the Settings menu.
-Once a range is entered, however, the only way to restore it to an inactive state would be to delete all your settings and start over.
+Once a range is entered, however, the only way to restore it to an inactive state would be to delete the app and start over, entering your settings again and starting a new pod (if using Omnipod).
 But keep in mind that you can set it up and then simply not use it.

 It’s about an hour before dinner.
 What do I do?

 This is the perfect time to press the Pre-Meal Icon on your Toolbar at the bottom of your Status Screen.
 It’s the one that is second from the left and looks like fork, knife and plate/timer.

 The Pre-Meal Icon will adjust your target blood glucose (BG) to the number that you selected in your Loop Settings.
 Some Loopers forego this button and just pre-bolus 10-30 minutes before eating using the carb entry icon (Meals).
 Others don’t bother with pre-bolusing at all – the choice is yours.

 To enter your Meals, press the Meal Icon in your Toolbar at the bottom of your Status Screen.
 It’s the one that on the left and looks like fork, knife and plate.
 This opens the Carb Entry Window.